Writing a Protocol Analyzer Plugin

 TutoProtoLog.njplg Plugin file for the log representer

-TutoProtoLogRecordCode.jnc Jancy source file with plugin-specific log record codes
+TutoProtoLogRecordCode.jnc Plugin-specific log record codes and structures

-images/ Icons and other visual resources
+images/ Plugin icons and other images

 Note